Piccuta Law Group Files New Civil Rights Law Suit Alleging Police Excessive Force Against City of Concord Police

 The Allegations in the Civil Rights Lawsuit Filed by Our Monterey Civil Rights Lawyers

-The firm’s client, Jilote, is a disabled veteran.
+The firm’s client was a disabled veteran.
 The client served in the United States Navy and fought in the Gulf War.
 However, in the early morning of September 11, 2016, the client was arrested at a hotel in Concord for a civil disturbance.
 He was then transported to the City of Concord Police Department for booking.

-While in custody and in a holding cell, multiple officers beat the client severely.
-He received multiple close fist blows and elbow strikes to his face and was slammed to the ground.
+The lawsuit alleges, that while in custody and in a holding cell, multiple officers beat the client severely.
+He received multiple close fist blows and elbow strikes to his face and head and was slammed to the ground.
 The beating was so severe that emergency medical technicians were called to the scene.
 The client was then transported to the emergency room by ambulance.

 The involved officers filed police reports charging the client with violations of California Penal Code 148(a)—misdemeanor resisting/obstructing a peace officer and California Penal Code 243.1—battery on a custodial officer.
 The charges for battery on a custodial officer were dropped by the district attorney but the client was criminally prosecuted with resisting a peace officer.
 The client went to trial on the resisting arrest charge and was found not guilty.